PhD in Mass Communication

 View application information

-The SJMC PhD program is designed to prepare independent scholars for academic careers in teaching and research in mass communication and related fields.
+The HSJMC PhD program is designed to prepare independent scholars for academic careers in teaching and research in mass communication and related fields.
 You will receive a solid foundation in the discipline through multifaceted exploration of the theories and methods that influence the shape and scope of mass communication research.
 You are strongly encouraged to develop your own theoretical and methodological approach to mass communication research and to interact and collaborate with our multidisciplinary faculty on cutting-edge research in mass communication in the global and multicultural context.

 The typical career path for our PhD students is to take a tenure-track academic position at a university.
 Our PhD graduates have been placed at top-ranked universities in the US and other countries.
-SJMC's PhD graduates have pursued careers at high-profile non-profit organizations, major advertising, public relations and media organizations, research firms, large corporations, and as consultants.
+HSJMC's PhD graduates have pursued careers at high-profile non-profit organizations, major advertising, public relations and media organizations, research firms, large corporations, and as consultants.

 To be eligible to apply for the PhD program, you must have completed, or be in the process of completing, a master's degree or equivalent advanced degree.
 If you are interested in the PhD program but you do not have an advanced degree, you should apply to the MA in mass communication with the intent of applying for a change of status during your second year of master's study.